petergerritsen/blog.petergerritsen.nl/_posts/2009-11-06-sp2010-provisioning-a-document-set.markdown

 You can download the sample solution here: [DocSetProvisioning.zip (62,88 KB)](http://blog.petergerritsen.nl/wp-content/uploads/DocSetProvisioning.zip)

 DISCLAIMER: This hasn't been properly tested, so there's is no guarantee it will work.
-If it f***s up your farm, the most you can expect as support from me, is an email wishing you good luck with restoring it.
+If it f@#@s up your farm, the most you can expect as support from me, is an email wishing you good luck with restoring it.